ahmedshaaban1/ppp/PITCHME.md

 avg = ds.groupby('time.season') / ds.astype(float).groupby('time.season').sum()
 ```
 + Some times the work takes a long time.
-+ Can't calculate ```avg``` until ```open_dataset``` is complete.
-This is called **blocking**
++ Can't calculate the second statement until the first statement is done.
-+ One after another, input, transformation, output
++ One after another, input - transformation - output

 +++

 ## What is Parallel Programming?

-+ Parallel programming is the process of 'pitching' work to some one else.
++ Parallel programming is the process of 'pitching' work to something else that 'catches' that work and then does the heavy lifting.
-+ Once we've pitched our work to someone else,  we can continue to the next statement.
++ Once we've pitched our work we can continue to the next statement.

 +++

 + We're still doing input, function, output
-+ Except now the 'work' is to pass our real work on to something else.
++ Except now the 'work' is to pass our real work on to someone else.
 + The output is usually a reference to where we can get the result of the work when it's done.

 +++

 + If we don't want the output we can continue to the next statement.
 + If we do want the output, we use the reference to wait until the output is available.
++ This is called **blocking**.

 +++

-Wait.. if we're pitching work then just waiting for it to complete,  what is the difference?
+Wait.. if we're pitching work then just waiting for it to complete,  what is the point?
+Isn't that just like serial programming?

 +++

-We can pitch as many jobs as we like off to other workers then wait for them all to complete
+We can pitch as many jobs as we like off to other workers then wait for them all to complete.

 +++